 Who Am I: The Assistant Professor

-In my current book project, “Locating Popular Cinema: The Geopolitics of Transnational Film Practices,” I write about the filmmaking practices behind popular transnational films, produced from the 1950s to the present day, in neocolonial and neoliberal political contexts.
+In my current work-in-progress, “Locating Popular Cinema: The Geopolitics of Transnational Film Practices,” I write about the filmmaking practices behind popular transnational films, produced from the 1950s to the present day, in neocolonial and neoliberal political contexts.
 I work in a subfield known as “industry studies,” which moves beyond the textual analysis of films to consider their sites of production, distribution, and reception.
 My book expands conversations in transnational film and industry studies by blurring local, national, and global borders through decolonial analyses of films from the Americas, Southeast Asia, and the Indian subcontinent.
 More specifically, I show how inequalities in film and scholarly labor structure transnational films.

 I am a former Public Humanities Fellow from the 2017-2018 AY.
 My project, "Cinema, Coffee and Conversations," sought to strengthen the relationships between Binghamton University and the greater Binghamton community through a film screening series.
 Cinema, Coffee, and Conversations was conceived as a space to center communal viewership and discussion as as site for the emergence of empathy and deeper community ties.
 The Public Humanities Fellowship is awarded through Humanities NY, and funded by a grant from the Andrew W. Mellon foundation.

 I finished my MA in the spring 2016 in the English department at Michigan State University.
 My masters thesis presented a symptomatic reading of neoliberalism's effects in Pretty in Pink and Some Kind of Wonderful and engaged Save the Last Dance through an intersectional framework that resisted the binaries attached to race, gender, and class.